cofenberg/unrimp/Example/ExampleProjectCompiler/Readme.txt

 == Preprocessor Definitions ==
 Other
-- "UNICODE":			 Enable MS Windows command line Unicode support
+- "UNICODE":		   Enable Microsoft Windows command line Unicode support
 - "SHARED_LIBRARIES":  Use renderers via shared libraries, if this is not defined, the renderers are statically linked
-- "RENDERER_NO_RUNTIME": Disable renderer runtime support
 - Do also have a look into the renderer header file for renderer backend preprocessor definitions